 The Skinny: Even after signing five offensive line commits in the 2015 class, the position group remains one of need for Arizona State in the year ahead.
-Odds are good the Sun Devils will attempt to sign at least four players in 2016 as they try to work back to their ideal goal of a minimum of 15 scholarship players in the group in any given season.
+Odds are good the Sun Devils will attempt to sign at least four players in 2016 as they attempt to work back to their ideal goal of 15 on scholarship players in the group in any given season.

 If ASU can secure a good haul in 2016, it'll go a long way to securing the health of the group for the foreseeable future, particularly if the last cycle proves as fruitful as it appears to have been on paper.
 It's possible ASU may have as many as eight or nine youngsters at the group over a two-class period, depending on whether ASU goes the junior college route for one or more of its 2016 additions.

 Odds are pretty good the Sun Devils will try to sign at least one junior college tackle in 2016, so with Monday's commitment of Peoria (Ariz.)
 Centennial offensive guard Marshal Nathe, it is getting a good jump start at the position.
 From here we expect the Sun Devils will attempt to sign another interior lineman and at least one high school offensive tackle in addition to a junior college tackle.
 They'll probably take as many as five at the position group in the class though if they really like a fifth recruit they can sign if it gets to that point.

 In Nathe, ASU got the No. 1 ranked in-state guard in 2016, which builds upon the program's offensive line success achieved locally by position coach Chris Thomsen and the rest of the staff after they signed two of the top three lineman prospects in Arizona in 2015, Steve Miller and Cade Cote.